xpostudio4/edx-documentation/en_us/shared/building_and_running_chapters/building_course/scheduling_course.rst

   .. important::
     For partner courses running on edx.org, when the enrollment end date passes, the course is no longer listed in the course catalog.
 EdX encourages you to keep enrollment open as long as possible.
-For more information, contact your edX Partner Manager.

 .. _Set Start and End Dates: